mtth/kit/README.rst

   from flask import render_template from flasker import current_project

-  # normally you probably woudln't need all three in a single file
-  # but you get the idea
+  # the Flask application
   app = current_project.app

+  # the Celery application
   celery = current_project.celery

+  # the SQLAlchemy scoped session maker is available on db.session
   db = current_project.db

+  # normally you probably wouldn't need all three in a single file
+  # but you get the idea :)
+  # and now you can do stuff with each...

   @app.route('/')
   def index():